-Units Hours Content Concepts and theories of growth and development, Developmental tasks and special needs from infancy to adolescence, developmental milestones, Assessment of growth and development of pediatric clients, Factor affecting growth and development.
-VI 15 Behavioral Pediatrics and Pediatric Nursing Parent child relationship, Basic behavioral pediatric principles and specific behavioral pediatric concepts/disorders- maternal deprivation, failure to thrive, child abuse, the battered child, Common behavioral problems and their management, Child guidance clinic.
-VII 15 Preventive Pediatrics and Pediatric Nursing Concept, aims and scope of preventive pediatrics, Maternal health and its influence on child health antenatal aspects of preventive pediatrics, Immunization, expanded program on imminization/universal immunization program and cold cham, Nutrition and utritional requirements of shildren, shanging Nutrition and utritional requirements of children, changing patterns of feeding, baby- friendly hospital initiative and exclusive breast feeding, Health educational, nutritional education for children Nutritional programs National and international organizations relate to child health Role of pediatric nurse in the hospital community.
-VIII 30 Neonatal Nursing New born baby-profile and characteristics of the new born, Assessment of the new born, Nursing care of the new born at birth, care of the new born and family, High risk newborn - pre term and term neonate and growth retarded babies, Identification and classification of neonates with infections HIV & AIDS, Ophthalmia neonatorum, congenital syphilis.
-High risk new born- Identification, classification and nursing management Organization of neonatal care, services(Levels), transport, neonatal intensive care unit, organization and management 157 20 of nursing service in NICU IX 30 (Integrated management of neonatal and childhood illnesses)
+Units Hours Content VI 15 Concepts and theories of growth and development, Developmental tasks and special needs from infancy to adolescence, developmental milestones, Assessment of growth and development of pediatric clients, Factor affecting growth and development.
+Behavioral Pediatrics and Pediatric Nursing Parent child relationship, Basic behavioral pediatric principles and specific behavioral pediatric concepts/disorders- maternal deprivation, failure to thrive, child abuse, the battered child, Common behavioral problems and their management, Child guidance clinic.
+VII 15 Preventive Pediatrics and Pediatric Nursing Concept, aims and scope of preventive pediatrics, Maternal health and its influence on child health antenatal aspects of preventive pediatrics, Immunization, expanded program on imminization/universal immunization program and cold cham, Nutrition and utritional requirements of children, changing patterns of feeding, baby- friendly hospital initiative and exclusive breast feeding, Health educational, nutritional education for children Nutritional programs National and international organizations relate to child health Role of pediatric nurse in the hospital community.
+VIII 30 New born baby-profile and characteristics of the new born, Assessment of the new born, Nursing care of the new born at birth, care of the new born and family, High risk newborn - pre term and term neonate and growth retarded babies, Identification and classification of neonates with infections HIV & AIDS, Ophthalmia neonatorum, congenital syphilis.
+High risk new born- Identification, classification and nursing management Organization of neonatal care, services(Levels), transport, neonatal intensive care unit, organization and management of nursing service in NICU IX 30 IMNCI (Integrated management of neonatal and childhood illnesses)